nlebedenco/clarinet/README.md

 #### Install

-The variable `CMAKE_INSTALL_PREFIX` can be used to customize the install directory during configuration as follows:
+The variable `CMAKE_INSTALL_PREFIX` can be used to customize the installation directory during configuration as follows:

 ```
 cmake \path\to\clarinet -DCMAKE_INSTALL_PREFIX:PATH=\path\to\install_dir